-Bountiful City personnel will provide inspection during the construction process to verify post-construction BMP's are built as designed.
+Bountiful City personnel will provide inspection during the construction process to verify postconstruction BMP's are built as designed.
 This will also be ensured by the storm water bond which will not be released unless post-construction controls are constructed according to approved plans.
-Permanent facilities (both public and private) will be included in an inventory which defines maintenance requirements.
+Permanent facilities (both public and private) will be included in an inventory.
 Follow-up inspections will be performed, and the information regarding the inspection/compliance status will be logged into the inventory.

 Enforcement procedures will also be followed to ensure long-term maintenance is being done for the permanent controls.
+Construction site owners or operators have an avenue to appeal enforcement actions by the city as described in the city's ordinance.